Welcome to our Panda Class Page.

 Finally, look at the fun the children had in their Forest Schools sessions last term .....

-0ur first session of 2019 will be on Tuesday 22nd January.
-Please ensure your child has warm old clothes and an old coat as from past experience (and photo 5 above) you know the children enjoy getting muddy !
+Our first session of this term is this Wednesday 27th February.
+Please ensure your child has warm, old clothes and an old coat as from past experience (and photo 5 above) you know the children enjoy getting muddy !